soundslikejason/100-days-of-code/log.md

 **Today's Progress**: Animating hamburger menu into an "X."

-**Thoughts**: CSS transition property is way cool, especially with transform-origin.
+**Thoughts**: CSS transform property is way cool, especially with transform-origin and transition.

 ### Day 91: April 3, Monday